pubky/pubky-knowledge-base/Explore/Concepts/Censorship.md

 In **Pubky**, the approach is not to eliminate censorship entirely—because some level of censorship will always exist where there are centralized components—but rather to provide users with a way to **circumvent** it when it happens.

-- **Flexible Hosting**: Pubky provides a flexible hosting model using trusted servers known as [[Homeservers|homeservers]].
+- **Flexible Hosting**: Pubky provides a flexible hosting model using trusted servers known as [[Homeserver|homeservers]].
 While these servers may be subject to censorship, Pubky ensures that users have the ability to migrate away from a censoring server whenever needed.
 Users can move their data, identities, and connections seamlessly, meaning they retain control even in the face of censorship.

 - **Decentralized Identity**: In Pubky, user identities are not dependent on any single server.
 By using **self-issued public keys**, users maintain their identity even if they change hosting providers.
 This prevents identity loss when moving away from a server that engages in censorship.